krakrukra/PocketAdmin/README.md

 5. You can save up to 17 extra on-demand payloads and execute them by tapping on a capslock key
 the appropriate number of times.
 You can also use this functionality for more convenient device
-operation, such as rebooting into mass storage of DFU modes without taking the device apart.
+operation, such as rebooting into mass storage or DFU modes without taking the device apart.

-6. Extended set of commands for extra functionality, such as: mouse control, commands to hold
+6. Uses extended set of commands for extra functionality, such as: mouse control, commands to
-and release keys, dynamic delays, ability to repeat blocks of commands; you can have several
+hold and release keys, dynamic delays, ability to repeat blocks of commands; you can have
-non-modifier keys pressed simultaneously and you are not limited in keyword order or by a set
+several non-modifier keys pressed simultaneously and you are not limited in keyword order or by
-of hardcoded key combinations, only by the maximum of 10 commands on a single line.
+a set of hardcoded key combinations, only by the maximum of 10 commands on a single line.

 7. User has several configuration options available, none of which require a firmware update.
 You can set which serial number and VID / PID values to use, how the device should show up
 (keyboard+mouse+disk or keyboard+mouse only), change keyboard layout, hide a particular
 memory region on the USB disk, show fake storage capacity to the host, etc.

+8. Has a special HID-only method of exfiltrating data into a file, known as keystroke reflection.
+It allows to extract small amounts of data even from very restricted and air-gapped computers.

 **CHECK THE [WIKI](https://github.com/krakrukra/PocketAdmin/wiki) FOR HOW-TO-USE INFORMATION**